mirinkinen/minimal-process/development-process.md

 2. Implement the solution
 3. Test the solution
 4. Deploy the solution into production
-5. Monitor availability and performance
+5. Monitor the application (availability, performance, ...)

 If we release code AS IS and don't provide any support for it, only the first two steps are required.
 But when someone is paying for us to implement and maintain the software, all the five steps are required.